Microchip-MPLAB-Harmony/classb_pic32mk_mc/apps/classb_api_usage/readme.md

-# PIC32MK MC Class B Libary API Usage Example
+# PIC32MK MC Class B Library API Usage Example

 This example shows how to use the self-test APIs from the Class B library during startup as well as run-time.
-The example contains 3 different Application configurations created for three different Hardware, please refer "Hardware Setup" secion below.
+The example contains 3 different Application configurations created for three different Hardware, please refer "Hardware Setup" section below.

 When a self-test is used at startup, it is referred as Startup Self-test (SST) and when it is used at run-time, it is referred as run-time self-test (RST).